Kathy Maister's Start Cooking

 Remove the eggplant from the colander, and place the slices on a paper towel.
 With a second paper towel, blot off all the excess moisture which has formed.

-2. Preparing the Cheese:
+2. Shredding the Cheese:

 While the eggplant is resting, get the cheeses grated.
-The (1/4 cup of) parmesan should be finely grated.
+The (1/4 cup of) Parmesan should be finely grated.

 And the (8 ounces of) mozzarella needs to get shredded.

-3. Preparing the Coating:
+3. Preparing the Coating fro Breading:

 Add 1 teaspoon of water to the egg and with a fork, beat the egg and water together.